yannicmath/yannicmath.github.io/_pages/publications.md

 {: style="font-size:.85em; color: #7a8288;"}
 ---

-*Algebraic structures on combinatorial species*, joint with Marcelo Aguiar and José Bastidas.
+*Estructuras algebraicas en especies combinatorias*, joint with Marcelo Aguiar and José Bastidas.
 Chapter in “Algebraic and Geometric Combinatorics", Cambridge University Press, to appear.